tbrumbaugh5396/README-explaination/README.md

 Therefore, READMEs are useful for who reads them.
 Hence, the name...

-# From Wikipedia's README article:
+# From Wikipedia's README article
 [Table of Contents](#Table-of-Contents)

 In software development, a README file contains information about the other files in a directory or archive of computer software.